-There is also a beam of blue light from the temple that embodies the Kannon’s compassion.
+There is also a beam of blue light from the temple that embodies Kannon’s compassion.

 We visited Kiyomizu-dera Temple at the end of November, and the autumn leaves were beautifully lit.
 The illumination makes the autumn colors of red, orange, and yellow pop even more.
 We particularly love the area around the small lake, which is surrounded by trees in sparkling colors reflecting on the water like a mirror.
 Fantastic!

-These nigh illumination periods are especially popular both among tourists and locals, and you can expect it to get crowded at the temple in the evenings.
+These night illumination periods are especially popular both among tourists and locals, and you can expect it to get crowded at the temple in the evenings.